Logical Delete Support

 Supported Data Types

-The logical delete field supports all data types, but it is recommended to use Integer
+The logical delete field supports all data types, but we recommend using Integer

 , Boolean